Stephanie Turner

 Turner was born in Bradford, West Riding of Yorkshire.

 An early screen appearance was in Morning Story (1970), and in 1974 she appeared in an episode of Special Branch - guest starring as Dennis Waterman's on-screen sister.
-Turner also appeared in an early episode of The Sweeney (1975), playing Dennis Waterman's screen wife, Alison Carter.
-Her regular role as the featured character WPC Howarth in Z-Cars (1972–75) stood her in good stead for the future role of Inspector Darblay.
+Turner also appeared in three episodes of The Sweeney (1975), playing Dennis Waterman's on-screen wife, Alison Carter.
+Her regular role as the featured character WPC Howarth in Z-Cars (1972–75) stood her in good stead for the future role of Inspector Jean Darblay.

 Having worked in various roles between the 1960s and 2000s on stage, on radio, on television and as a director, Turner retired from acting in 2010.
 In more recent years she has helped to direct drama students, had a share in an antiques business, and volunteered with InterAct Stroke Support (a charity that allows actors to read to patients following a stroke).